 There’s a good chance that many of the people on a high protein diet are interested in their health and fitness.
 They are likely on a higher protein diet to support recovery and muscle gain from the strength training they are doing.
 Many of these people may also be using the very popular bodybuilding supplement creatine…

-You can perhaps see where I’m going with this: Kidney function is estimated from GFR, which is estimated from creatinine in the blood.
-Protein and creatine increase creatinine (but don’t actually damage the kidneys).
+You can perhaps see where I’m going with this.
+Kidney function is estimated from GFR.
+And GFR is estimated from creatinine in the blood.
+Protein and creatine increase creatinine, but don’t actually damage the kidneys.

 Elevated creatinine from these supplements can give a false flag for decreasing kidney function.

 These interactions between protein, creatine, creatinine, eGFR and kidney function can most definitely be confusing.
-This confusion isn’t limited to the general public and many practitioners may not have a thorough understanding of such a niche area.
-In my opinion, this is also a likely factor in the persistent myths that high protein diets (and creatine) can damage the kidneys.
+This confusion isn’t limited to the general public.
+Many practitioners may not have a thorough understanding of such a niche area.
+This is also a factor in the myths that high protein diets and creatine can damage the kidneys.

 An Example of This in Practice…

-This case study is a good example of such a misdiagnosis of kidney injury via measuring eGFR and creatinine levels in someone training 5 days per week, eating a high protein diet, and using creatine.
+This case study is a good example of such a misdiagnosis of kidney injury via measuring eGFR and creatinine levels.
+It involved someone training 5 days per week, eating a high protein diet, and using creatine.

-The doctors had the patient stop creatine and protein supplementation due to fears of kidney failure, and referred on to a specialist.
+The doctors had the patient stop creatine and protein supplementation due to fears of kidney failure.
+They were then referred to a specialist.
 A few weeks later the patient was retested, creatinine levels had dropped, and eGFR was measured as normal.

-All other markers of health were also normal, and it was concluded that the supplements were the cause of the false readings and no damage to the kidneys was present.
+All other markers of health were also normal.
+It was concluded that the supplements were the cause of the false readings and no damage to the kidneys was present.

 “Clinicians can often assume by default that an elevated serum creatinine indicates that the kidneys are not clearing creatinine effectively.
 It is rarely considered that the body may in fact be producing creatinine in excess.“

-This is just one example of a string of such case reports that perpetuate the mistakenly negative effects of protein and creatine supplementation.
+This is just one example of a string of such case reports that perpetuate the mistakenly negative effects of protein and creatine supplements.